markwest1972/smart-security-camera/aws-lambda-functions/readme.md

 4. **[nodemailer-send-notification](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodemailer-send-notification)** - Sends an alarm email when the smart security camera detects a person.
 5. **[s3-archive-image.js](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/s3-archive-image)** - Moves the processed image to the s3 archive folder.
 6. **[nodemailer-error-handler](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodemailer-error-handler)** - Sends emails when run time errors occur.

+## IAM Roles and Lambda Functions

+Depending on what they do, Lambda functions require access to various AWS resources.
+This access is granted through Roles.
+Each Lambda Function must have one Role assigned to them.
+These Roles contain all the "sub-roles" that give access to specific AWS Resources.

+In theory one can create a single "super role" that gives all Lambda Functions access to everything.
+This may be tempting, but goes against best practice and can pose a security risk.

+The relevant IAM Role requirements are located in the readme for each function.